 Going to university is a big investment, and we understand you may be concerned about the cost.
 As parents or carers, you might also be worried about how your daughter or son will manage their money.
 But the financial side needn’t be a cause of stress.

 What they pay for Tuition fees help pay for the university’s costs such as salaries, the cost of equipment and the running of the facilities your child will use during their studies.

 What they cover The fee should cover your child’s tuition, use of equipment and facilities, libraries and ICT rooms, compulsory field trips, union membership, and student support services like careers and finance.

 What they don’t cover You may need to budget for additional course costs such as textbooks, study resources, course materials or clothing, printing and photocopying, and general living costs.
 To find out more about individual course costs, please see the course information online.

-How much will the fees be Currently the maximum a university in England, Scotland and N. Ireland can charge is £9,250; £9,000 in Wales.
+How much will the fees be Currently the maximum a university in England, Scotland and N. Ireland can charge is £9,250 a year; £9,000 in Wales.
 However, fees for individual courses vary – but won’t go over the maximum allowed – so check the fees when you read each course description.

 Tuition fee loan payments go straight to the university.